levinion/fzfmenu/README.md

 ## Configure i3 Window Rules

-Add the following rule to your i3 configuration to display ffmenu in a floating window with fixed dimensions and centered:
+Add the following rule to your i3 configuration to display fzfmenu in a floating window with fixed dimensions and centered:

 ```
 for_window [class="fzfmenu"] floating enable, resize set height 400, resize set width 1200, move position center, focus